Call for Submissions: Community Power in Times of Crisis

 Send us your leads and pitches for reported stories on community initiatives or groups responding to the coronavirus pandemic with creative and compassionate solutions.

-Reporters, what鈥檚 happening in communities near you?
+Reporters, what’s happening in communities near you?
 Tell us about the movements toward more just health care.
 The economic resilience of cooperatives.
 The compassionate response of mutual aid societies.
 The relevant preparation of the Transition Town movement.
 The power of local and regional governments and groups to step up when the federal government fails us.

 We are looking for themes of solidarity, community activism, environmental stewardship, decolonization, racial equity, economic fairness, and well-being and caretaking.